psi/vagrant-zfs/README.md

     ```

    Take a look in /data/vagrant-zfs-test on the VM and you'll
-   see the on_zfs.txt file that we touched earlier.
+   see the on_zfs.txt file that was created during sandbox:create.

    Now, exit the VM and check out what's been done.